abhaypatil2000/RISC-V-Simulator/final_readme.txt

 6. Editor is not for editing your code.
 It is to view the code written.

-7. There should be no space between a label and the following ':'. eg. label: is correct method and label : is wrong
+7. There should be no space between a label and the following ':'. eg. (label:) is correct method and (label :) is wrong

-8. After declaring a label add another line add x0 x0 x0
+8. After a label is declared the following instruction must be on the same line and without a space. eg. (label:add x1, x2, x3) is correct, (label: '\n' add x1, x2, x3) is wrong and (label : add x1, x2, x3) is also wrong.

+9. Each line with instruction should directly start with instruction, ie., there should be no space between start of line adn the instructoin. eg. (add x1, x2, x3) is valid but ( add x1, x2, x3) is invalid.

-9. If the code doesnt run try running the program again
+10. If the code doesnt run try running the program again.